Thursday, September 19, 2019

 Most Chapter 7 filings are “no asset” cases: in these cases the debtor’s attorney was successful in exempting all of the debtor’s property from the estate, leaving the Trustee with nothing to liquidate.

-In the event that your interest in certain assets cannot be wholly exempted and you wish to retain that asset, it may be possible to do so and still file a bankruptcy petition.
-For example, if you establish the market value of your home, and find that the equity in your home exceeds the amount of allowable exemption, you can file under Chapter 13 petition instead of Chapter 7 and over time pay creditors what they would have received had you filed a Chapter 7 and the Trustee seized and sold your home.
-Under Chapter 13, you may only pay back only a small amount of the debt you owe.
-Your attorney can tell you more about this, should you find yourself in this position.
-To find out more about the differences between Chapter 7 and Chapter 13 you should ask an experienced Bankruptcy and Debt attorney.
+If your interest in certain assets cannot be wholly exempted and you wish to retain that asset, it may be possible to do so and still file a bankruptcy petition.
+For example, if you establish the market value of your home, and find that the equity in your home exceeds the amount of allowable exemption, you can file under a Chapter 13 petition instead of Chapter 7 and over time pay creditors what they would have received had you filed a Chapter 7 and the Trustee seized and sold your home.

 Before filing, you should also know that certain assets are not considered “property of the estate” and therefore cannot be seized by the Trustee.
 These include, generally, funds paid into your pension as well as educational trusts, within limits.

-Before we conclude, please take note of this important caveat: this article is not legal advice, nor is it intended to create an attorney-client relationship.
-The purpose of this article is merely to illustrate the means by which a debtor may retain his or her property.
-This illustration is but one way in which the Bankruptcy Code can be a powerful tool for an honest but unfortunate debtor like yourself, when utilized fully.
+This illustration is but one way in which the Bankruptcy Code can be a powerful tool for an honest but unfortunate debtor like yourself when utilized fully.
 An experienced bankruptcy attorney can guide you through the intricacies of exemptions and ensure that you do not lose your property in bankruptcy.

 Post a Comment